nestybox/sysbox/docs/user-guide/storage.md

 show up as owned by users 0->65535 in the container, but host files owned by other users will show up as owned by "nobody:nogroup" inside the container.

-This means that for host files or directories that are bind-mounted into the container, if their file ownership does not match the container's user and group ID mappings, those files will show up as "nobody:nogroup" inside the container, which is not good.
+For example, host files or directories that are bind-mounted into the container will show up as "nobody:nogroup" inside the container (since they are owned by users in the range 0->65536 at host level).
+This is not desirable.

-But this is tricky, because the user launching the container can't always know the user-namespace mappings that will be assigned to a container.
-Thus, he or she can't always set the ownership of bind-mounted files properly.

-To further complicate things, the user and group ID mappings are either chosen by a container manager such as Docker (e.g., when Docker operates in userns-remap mode) or otherwise automatically selected by Sysbox.
-When the mappings are automatically selected by Sysbox, the mappings can be the same across containers (Sysbox Community Edition) or exclusive between containers (Sysbox Enterprise Edition).

 ### The Solution